titiomm/vanilla2-reliked/README.md

 ##### Planned features

-v1.1: Insert open graph's tags in metas (w/ option to disable) v1.2: More positions option & customization by position rather than global
+v1.1: Insert open graph's tags in metas (w/ option to disable).

+v1.2: More positions option & customization by position rather than global.

 ## Install